kt19-jpeg/DIC_project/README.md

 Run these scripts **in order**.
 Each step generates files that the next step depends on.

-Skip this part as we already have the models in the models directory
+# NOTE:Skip this part as we already have the models in the models directory

 ### Step 1 — Run Clustering